mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 things becomes more difficult, or even impossible.
 The nice thing is that you can always delete the environmetn and recreate it if it goes awry.

-There are new developments to make this work more seemlessly, for example see https://github.com/conda-incubator/conda-pypi.
+There are new developments to make this work more seamlessly, for example see https://github.com/conda-incubator/conda-pypi.
 But the ideal solution is that you help contribute to Conda Forge and add the PyPi package you need via a pull request to https://github.com/conda-forge/staged-recipes.
-It is generally pretty straight forward to use the the grayskull_ tool ``grayskull pypi package-name`` to generate the recipe for a pull request if the package is a pure Python package.
+It is generally pretty straight forward to use the grayskull_ tool ``grayskull pypi package-name`` to generate the recipe for a pull request if the package is a pure Python package.